Cybereason/Logout4Shell/README.md

 modifying the plugin registry.
 There is inherently more risk in this approach as if the `log4j-core.jar` becomes corrupted, the JVM may crash on start.

+Persistent mode is based on the work of [TudbuT](https://github.com/TudbuT).
+Thank you!

 ## How to use

 1. Download this repository and build it